Localist for Higher Education

 - User and Admin Permissions: Our permissions are non-hierarchical, so if you want an Admin to be able to do everything, they need all boxes checked.

 - Custom Domain: Make sure to set up a CNAME to get a Custom Domain.

-- Branding: You’re able to make changes to Fonts, Colors, and CSS to adopt your unique branding without a SILK Wrapper.
+- Branding: You’re able to make changes to Fonts, Colors, and CSS to adopt your unique branding without your Brand Template.

 NICE to have for launch

 - Channels: Channels are a Promotion tool for short-term events or a topical theme.
 Events like Welcome Week, Graduation, Homecoming, or Athletics are great examples of channels.